Everyday Essentials for Luanda

 Set up everyday payments

-Cards work widely in malls/supermarkets; keep small Kwanza notes for markets and taxis.
+Cards work widely in malls and supermarkets.
+Keep small Kwanza notes for markets and taxis.
 Multicaixa Express is popular for local transfers.

 Install ride-hailing apps

-Use apps for clear pricing and safer rides—especially after dark or for longer distances.
+Use apps for clearer pricing and more practical rides, especially after dark or for longer distances.

 Save emergency numbers

-Keep key contacts handy and follow local guidance at venues and official buildings.
+Keep key contacts handy and follow local guidance at venues, official buildings and public places.

 Mobile & data